ZihanType/rudi/rudi/src/docs/attribute_macro.md

 These two macros can be used on `struct`, `impl struct`, and `fn`.

-When used on `struct` and `impl struct`, a [`DefaultProvider`] implementation will be generated for the struct, and the associated type [`DefaultProvider::Type`] is the struct itself.
+- When used on `struct` and `impl struct`, a [`DefaultProvider`] implementation is generated for the struct, and the associated type [`DefaultProvider::Type`] is the struct itself.

-When used on `fn`, a struct with the same name as the function will be created, and then a [`DefaultProvider`] implementation will be generated for the struct, and the associated type [`DefaultProvider::Type`] is the return type of the function.
+- When used on `fn`, a struct with the same name as the function is created, and then a [`DefaultProvider`] implementation is generated for the struct, with the associated type [`DefaultProvider::Type`] being the return type of the function.
+As mentioned above, it is recommended to use `CamelCase` when defining functions.
+Of course, you can still use `snake_case`.

 ## Example